listenToRipley/Typescript/WEBPACK/README.md

 #### webpage.config
-entry - where to start bundling, based on where the config file is located. modules = rules - what to do when encountering specific file types.
+entry - where to start bundling, based on where the config file is located. devtool - with sourceMap in tsconfig, allows original information to be mapped. modules = rules - what to do when encountering specific file types.
 Can have multiples
     test - contains a regular expression for accepted conditions. ? makes optional